+where $*$ represents the convolution operation, and $\mathcal{G}(0, \sigma_b^2)$ denotes the Gaussian kernel with a mean of $0$ and a standard deviation of $\sigma_b$.
+The parameter $\sigma_b$ controls the amount of blurring in the periphery of the image.
+From a biological standpoint, $\bar{x}$ can be regarded as the fundamental information obtained by peripheral vision within the initial milliseconds of stimulus presentation.
+A foveated input image $x_{\Phi}$ is obtained as a weighted sum of the original input $x$ and the coarse version of the input $\bar{x}$, i.e.,

+where $\cdot$ denotes the pixel-wise multiplication.
+In equation \ref{eq:fmStep2}, $\mathcal{W}(t) = \mathcal{G}\left(f_t, \sigma_f^2\right)$ stands for the pixel-wise weighting factor defined as the Gaussian blob $\mathcal{G}\left(f_t, \sigma_f^2\right)$ with a mean of $f_t$ and a standard deviation of $\sigma_f$, and $\Phi(\cdot)$ represents the foveation function.
+It is important to notice that, since all operations are differentiable, it makes the propagation of gradient information necessary for subsequent steps feasible.
+Additionally, the transformation described above introduces noise according to a foveal distribution $\mathcal{W}(t)$, perturbing the original input.

-\textbf{($ii$) Gradient-based Attention Mechanism}.
+\textbf{Gradient-based Attention Mechanism}.
 The foveation mechanism allows for sequential exploration of the given input image.
-The next location of interest (i.e., fixation point) will depend on the state $s_t$ generated by all previous fixation locations, which can be regarded as the system's memory.
-The $s_t$ is obtained by cumulating Gaussian blobs to gradually expand the region of good visual fidelity after each fixation point, i.e., $s_t = s(x, f_t) = \mathcal{G}_t \cdot x + (\vmathbb{1} - \mathcal{G}_t) \cdot \bar x$.
-The forgetting factor $0 \le \beta \ge 1$ regulates how much information is retained from previous fixations.
-Let $\mathcal{L}\left(b(s_t), y\right)$ be the loss function at time $t$, e.g., calculated as the distance between the output predicted by $b$ for the current state $s_t$ and the target class $y$.
-The next fixation locations are obtained minimizing the loss function $\mathcal{L}$ with respect to the current fixation location $f_t$, i.e., $ f_{t+1} = f_t - \lambda \frac{\delta \mathcal{L}}{\delta f_t}, $ where $\lambda$ denotes the update step size.
-New fixations can be generated for $N$ steps, resulting in a sequence of $N$ fixations points, also called a \textit{scanpath} $F = (f_1, ..., f_N)$.
+The next location of interest (i.e., the next fixation point) will depend on the state $s_t$ generated by all previous fixation locations, which can be regarded as the system's memory.
+The $s_t$ is obtained by cumulating Gaussian blobs to gradually expand the region of good visual fidelity after each fixation point, i.e.,